WPChill/rsvp/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Fixed a small bug that happens in the JavaScript when you have a custom question that has a pipe (|) in it

 = 2.0.1 =
 * A few translation bug fixes and a Spanish and Finish translation submitted by Andres Gomez Garcia!